-In this blog post, we will see how to block or whitelist Chrome extensions using Intune.
+This blog post will show how to Block or Whitelist extensions in Chrome browser using Intune.
 This will give you greater control over which extensions can be used on your organization’s devices, helping to keep your data secure and your employees productive.

-Allowing users to install extensions in browsers can cause a security risk and users may unknowingly Install a malicious extension which could cause Issues.
-Therefore, as an Intune administrator, we should control the extensions that are allowed to be installed by the end users.
+Allowing users to install extensions in browsers can pose a security risk.
+Users may unknowingly Install a malicious extension, which could cause issues.
+Therefore, as Intune administrators, we should control the extensions allowed to be installed by end users.

 If you are unable to Import Chrome ADMX template in Intune, you can refer to my other blog post, which provides a detailed, step-by-step guide on how to Import an ADMX file into Intune.